- Working Group

 (Click the above image to view a larger version of the map).

-The Working Group made nine recommendations that have been accepted by the State Government.
-See the attached brochure for more detailed information.
+The Cape Peron Working Group made nine recommendations that have been accepted by the State Government.
+See the above brochure for more detailed information.

 The recommendations are:

 1. Class A Reserve

 Cape Peron will be classified as one or more Class A reserves under the Land Administration Act 1997 in stages.